Shubhamaaaay1/Jarvis-Python-Project/README.md

 # Jarvis-Python-Project
 Jarvis - Python Voice Assistant
-Jarvis is a simple voice assistant built in Python.
+Jarvis is a simple voice assistant built using Python, OpenAI's GPT-3.5, SpeechRecognition, pygame, GTTS and NewsAPI.
 It can:

 * Open websites like Google, YouTube, Facebook, LinkedIn
 * Uses OpenAI GPT for answering general queries